fastoch/Project_Corsa/README.md

 # What about the language service?

-Microsoft are not just building a CLI compiler.
+Microsoft are not just building a command-line compiler.
 There's also the language service, which is arguably the most important thing.
 If we launch the implementation of VS Code that runs the Go language service, and restart the language server, it will take like 3 seconds to complete.

 That's at least 5 times faster than project loads with the old language service (`tsserver`).